navneethbaliga/flight-delay-prediction/README.md

 Significant features:

-  1. Well developed data visualizations using R's ggplot to discover and narrate Air Time trends
+  1. Well developed data visualizations using R's ggplot to discover and narrate flight trends
   2. Looks at flights that are inbound or outbound to Pittsburgh
   3. Provides a detailed assessment of the various classification models